How Do I Know Whether I'm Ready To Fall In Love?

 Knowing how to ask for help has been shown to be a sign of maturity, and getting the help you need to keep yourself healthy can also benefit your relationship.

-Online therapy can effectively ensure your and your partner's schedule can fit in time to work with a therapist.
+Online therapy can effectively ensure your and your partner's schedule can fit in time to talk with a therapist.
 You'll avoid the hassle of taking time out of your days to travel to an office separately.
 Online therapy is also highly adaptable to your needs, letting you use various tools and media to contact your therapist.

 Relationship therapy has proven to have benefits lasting up to four years.
 A study from 2009 reported that couples who received tools through therapy for expressing their emotions enjoyed more vital communication and alignment of values.
 Single people can also benefit from therapy focused on relationship issues and goals.

 If you want to try online therapy, consider a platform such as BetterHelp for individuals or Regain for couples.
-You're not alone, and reaching out for help can be a powerful first step in gaining insight into your relationship needs.
+Stop thinking you’re alone and reach out for help.
+It can be a powerful first step in gaining insight into your relationship needs.

 Takeaway